KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 2. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 3. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-4. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-5. Typo: Found `Magic Mirror` in file `App.tsx`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `App.tsx`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
+5. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
 Please update.
 [See here for more information](https://nodejs.org/api/buffer.html).
-7. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
+6. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
 Please update.
 [See here for more information](https://nodejs.org/api/buffer.html).
-8. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+7. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Recommendation: There is no CHANGELOG file.
+8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-10. Recommendation: There is no CODE_OF_CONDUCT file.
+9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-11. Recommendation: ESLint is not in the dependencies or devDependencies.
+10. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-12. Recommendation: No lint script found in package.json.
+11. Recommendation: No lint script found in package.json.
 It is recommended to add one.

 ### [MMM-OnSpotifyDude by mezderman](https://github.com/mezderman/MMM-OnSpotifyDude)